pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

                 return argval(op, 0)
             op.info = res

-The interpreter  walks the operations of a block, executes each one in turn.
+The interpreter  walks the operations of a block, executing each one in turn.
 It uses the ``info`` field to store the result of each already executed ``Operation``.
 In this interpreter sketch we stop at the first ``escape`` that we execute and return its argument.